Río Grande, Puerto Rico

-Río Grande (/es/) is a town and municipality of Puerto Rico located on the eastern edge of the Northern Coastal Valley, north of Las Piedras, Naguabo and Ceiba; east of Loíza and Canóvanas and west of Luquillo.
-Río Grande is spread over eight barrios and Río Grande Pueblo (the downtown area and the administrative center of the city).
-It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area.
-A big portion of El Yunque National Forest, including El Yunque's peak, is located within the municipality.
+Río Grande (/es/) is a town and municipality in northeastern Puerto Rico, east of Loíza and Canóvanas, north of Las Piedras, Naguabo, and Ceiba, and west of Luquillo.
+Immediately outside the urban core of the San Juan metropolitan area, Río Grande is spread over eight barrios and Río Grande Pueblo, its downtown area and administrative center.
+It is most widely known for containing the largest share of the tropical rainforest of the El Yunque National Forest in the Sierra de Luquillo mountain subrange, including its second-highest peak, the eponymous El Yunque.

 History

 Río Grande was founded on July 16, 1840, by Desiderio and Quilimaco Escobar, with the approval of Governor Miguel López.
 It was named after the Río Grande and is located where the Río Grande and the Río Espíritu Santo join.

 In 1894, there were two sugar cane haciendas and 256 estancias growing minor fruits.

 Hurricane Maria on September 20, 2017, triggered numerous landslides in Río Grande with the significant amount of rainfall.
 Infrastructure was destroyed, trees were ripped out of the ground, and rivers were breached causing property losses to approximately 5000 people.
 Of the Puerto Rican amazon, 230 in captivity did survive.